limdingwen/6502js-But-C/README.md

  - Simple on the outside: Replicates the simple and educational 6502js environment.
  - Simple on the inside: Plain C, and almost no libraries, not even SDL2.
  - Fast: Runs up to 28Mhz on my machine.
-In comparison, 6502js (and the accompanying binaries) run at around 30Khz.
+In comparison, 6502js (and the accompanying demos) run at around 30Khz.
  - Correct: Passes Klaus functional tests, and Bruce Clark's decimal mode tests.

 For programmers, the OS layer contains an example on how to use X11, Cocoa/Quartz2D or Win32 to draw stuff without a library like SDL2.
 See [for programmers](#for-programmers) for more info.